The Most Important Soft Skills Employers Seek

 When you're writing resumes and cover letters, it's essential to reference the skills the employer is seeking in your job application materials.
 The same is true when you're interviewing.
 Review the job posting, and be prepared to give specific examples of the skills you have (both hard and soft) that are a match for the job requirements.

-Also be sure to present your soft skills to the hiring manager during interviews.
+Be sure to present your soft skills to the hiring manager during interviews.
 Show off your positive attitude and enthusiasm throughout the interview.
 Don't just say that you have the skills the company needs – prove it to them.
 Prepare thoroughly for your interview, and have a few examples of instances when you used your soft skills effectively.
 Know enough about the position and the company to converse comfortably and knowledgeably with the interviewer.
-Actions can genuinely speak louder than words - especially in a competitive workplace.
+Actions can genuinely speak louder than words, especially in a competitive workplace.